Errors in Measurement

 Cathode Ray Oscilloscope

 Before we study the internal construction of electrodynamometer wattmeter, it very essential to know the principle of working of electrodynamometer type wattmeter.
-Dynamometer type wattmeter works on very simple principle and this principle can be stated as "when any electric current carrying conductor is placed inside a magnetic field, it experiences a mechanical force and due this mechanical force deflection of conductor takes place".
+Dynamometer type wattmeter works on very simple principle and this principle can be stated as "when any current carrying conductor is placed inside a magnetic field, it experiences a mechanical force and due this mechanical force deflection of conductor takes place".

 Construction and Working Principle of Electrodynamometer Type Wattmeter